bdelfin1/Bioinformatics/README.md

 These can be downloaded from the protein databank: http://www.rcsb.org/pdb/home/home.do

-To view alignment objects in sequence viewer, make sure only one is selected (all are selected by default).
+To view alignment objects (named align_moleculeName) in sequence viewer, make sure only one is selected (all are selected by default).
 If multiple are selected, only the highest one in the list are shown.

+Nonbinding residues exist, but are hidden by default.
+To enable them, use the [S] in the sidebar next to the 'nonbind' selections.